yufengwa/cuQRTM/README.md

 ## Overview of cuQ-RTM package

-`cuQRTM` is a CUDA-based code package that implements Q-RTM based on a set of stable and efficient strategies, such as streamed CUFFT, checkpointing-assisted time-reversal reconstruction (CATRC) and adaptive stabilization scheme.
+`cu-QRTM` is a CUDA-based code package that implements Q-RTM based on a set of stable and efficient strategies, such as streamed CUFFT, checkpointing-assisted time-reversal reconstruction (CATRC) and adaptive stabilization scheme.
 This package is provided for accelerating conventional CPU-based Q-RTM, and mimicking how a geophysicist writes down a seismic processing modules such as modeling, imaging and inversion in the framework of the `CPU-GPU` heterogeneous computing platform.
 We provide two package versions: `cuQRTM-Express` for quick execution with 4 shots, which can be done within 3 min under single GPU card (GTX 760); `cuQRTM-Standard` for standard excution with 64 shots, which will take 10 min under 4 GPU cards (Tesla K10).

 ## The architecture of cuQ-RTM package